ckarande/NodeGoat/README.md

   ```
   grunt precommit
   ```
-  This command indents code using 'js-beautifier' and shows any jsHint errors.
-These [coding conventions](https://github.com/OWASP/NodejsGoat/blob/master/.jshintrc) are checked using jsHint.
-Resolve all jsHint errors before committing the code.
+  This command indents code using `js-beautifier` and shows any `jsHint` errors.
+These [coding conventions](https://github.com/OWASP/NodejsGoat/blob/master/.jshintrc) are checked using `jsHint`.
+Resolve all `jsHint` errors before committing the code.

-4. Commit the changes with [issue number in commit message](https://help.github.com/articles/closing-issues-via-commit-messages)
+4. Commit the changes by adding [issue number into a commit message](https://help.github.com/articles/closing-issues-via-commit-messages)

 ### Contributors
 Here are the amazing [contributors](https://github.com/OWASP/NodejsGoat/graphs/contributors) to NodejsGoat project